RachelFurlong-dev/bug-match-M2/README.md

 1. [Bootstrap 4.6.2:](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness navigation and modal functionality.
 2. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Poppins' font into the style.css file.
+    - Google fonts were used to import the 'Roboto' font into the style.css file.
 3. [jQuery:](https://jquery.com/)
-    - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
+    - jQuery came with Bootstrap to make the navbar responsive but was also used for modal functionality.
 4. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 5. [GitHub:](https://github.com/)